DonBower/Balloon/README.md

 So while trying to re-configure the Raspberry Pi to use the on-board UART to use with the Ultimate GPS module from Adafruit  (https://www.adafruit.com/products/746) I had this partialy working before, by enabling UART1, but there was a problem.
-After endabling, the GPS sentences would have extra lines coming out of serial0.
+After endabling, the GPS sentences would have extra lines coming out of serial0 and the gpsc -s command would not work. <br />
 What I would like to see is using the onboard UART, which would allow for us to use the GPS Hat from Adafruit, which would include (https://www.adafruit.com/products/2324)